-Most of your newcomer questions will be answered in the OA brochure, Where Do I Start (copies available at the OA bookstore, in the Secular Overeaters Community Goggle group (see Getting started, below), or after meetings.
-Below are a few answers to popular questions not covered in the brochures mentioned above.
+Most of your newcomer questions will be answered in the OA brochure Where Do I Start?, in the Secular Overeaters Community Goggle group (see Getting Started, below), or after meetings.
+Below are a few answers to popular questions not covered in the resources mentioned above.

 If there are other topics you wish were covered, let us know.

-Let’s face it, no one really wants to be in a 12-Step program, but if you’ve found yourself on this website, you’re probably desperate.
-In the parlance of 12-Steppers, you’ve come to the last house on the block.
+Let’s face it, no one really wants to be in a Twelve-Step program, but if you’ve found yourself on this website, you’re probably desperate.
+In the parlance of Twelve-Steppers, you’ve come to the last house on the block.
 But, just to make sure, you can take this fun OA quiz!

 And, when you start attending secular OA meetings, you’ll start hearing your own story from others.
-Then you’re know you’re home,
+Then you’ll know you’re home.